 Pain and suffering are an integral part of our existence.
 It’s the eternal truth.
 But, that’s not to say this truth has to ruin our peace and quality of life.
 We don’t suffer because we have to, we suffer because we choose to.
 I know it sounds harsh but while pain is a fact of life, suffering is our interpretation of it.
 We may not have a choice when it comes to pain, but our suffering is dependent on our view of life and our expectations from the world around us.
 Change your perspective and life changes.
 Reduce your expectations and experience profound transformation.

 One definitive way to reduce pain is to have a rich inner life.
 A fulfilling inner life means more happiness, calmness and joy.
 People with rich inner lives are stronger and more secure.
 They make better partners, leaders and citizens.
-Naturally, the question arises how to have a better inner life?
+Naturally, the question then arises how to have a better inner life?
 It begins by asking three important questions:

 1. Am I content?
 (If not, what do I think I need to be content?)